 During Kidney Transplants, Doctors Usually Just Add the Additional Kidney Without Removing Either of the Other Two

 We imagine a kidney transplant would involve swapping out the unhealthy kidney for the healthy one.
 In fact, in most cases, surgeons will leave the kidney inside the patient's body and add the healthy kidney somewhere near their pelvis.
 And for more amazing kidney hacks, see the 20 Warning Signs Your Kidneys Send You.

 There's a Name for that Feeling You Get When You're High Up and Think About Jumping

-Whether at the top of the Empire State Building or looking over a steep drop from the highway, you’ve probably had that weird moment where you ask, “What if I jumped?”
-It turns out, you’re not alone—so much so, that there is actually a name for the phenomenon, “Call of the void” or “the high place phenomenon.”
-It’s received serious scientific examination.
+Whether at the top of an insanely tall building or looking over a steep drop from the highway, you've probably had that weird moment where you ask, "What if I jumped?"
+It turns out, you're not alone—so much so, that there is actually a name for the phenomenon; it's the "Call of the void" or "the high place phenomenon."

 In 1973, a Detroit Tiger Brought a Table Leg to the Plate

 After three strikeouts, "Stormin" Norman Cash walked out to the plate with a table leg he had grabbed from the locker room, ready to swing.
 "Why not?
 I won't hit anyway," he responded when the umpire asked what he was doing, before tossing the leg aside.